 drywall taping and floating that you need to do.
 Apply any easy texture pattern of choice or use a crows foot or homemade texture tool.

-Last but not least, paint your ceiling and then re-install everything and turn the power back on!
+Last but not least, now that your old popcorn ceiling is gone, paint your ceiling and then re-install everything and turn the power back on!